tomopagu/NicoCLI/readme.md

-# NicoMP3
+# NicoCLI

-Start of a site based on NicoSound/Nicomimi that puts a focus on ease of use.
+## A Command Line NND MP3 Ripper

-At the moment this is just a bad command line interface not focusing on ease of use and telling me I can do this.
+The basis of [Nico](https://github.com/Tomo-san/nico) in cli form for quicker (?) use.
+At the moment is super basic and rips at 128k cause I want to make everyones ears bleed in horror.

 ### Install
 1. Grab [NodeJS](http://nodejs.org/) & [FFmpeg](http://www.ffmpeg.org/)